Humble Beginnings of Hacking

 2. White hat hacking

 Otherwise known as ethical hackers, white hat hackers have all the skills of black hat hackers.
-Usually employed full-time by organizations as security specialists, white hat hackers conduct penetration tests and vulnerability assessments to assess the security posture of a company’s system.
+Usually employed full-time by organizations as security specialists, white hat hackers conduct penetration tests penetration tests and vulnerability assessmentsvulnerability assessments to assess the security posture of a company’s system.

 By applying their unique skill sets to work for organizations that need to mitigate the risk of cyber attacks, white hat hackers are an integral part of a safer cyberspace.

 Like any other passion, hacking — white, gray, or black — epitomizes the simple human desire to find creative solutions to the toughest challenges.
-However, as more devices and machines get connected to the Internet, hackers wield more power than ever to cause damage.
+However, as more devices and machines get connected to the Internetas more devices and machines get connected to the Internet, hackers wield more power than ever to cause damage.

 If you enjoy testing systems to their breaking point, and seek joy in discovering vulnerabilities and/or in building better systems — Horangi wants you.
 We’re always on the lookout for exceptional talent.